 Varied perspectives help us to build constructive working relationships.

-Sam is a senior associate in the firm’s charities and education sector groups.
+Sam is a managing associate in the firm’s charities and education sector groups.
 Her practice is focused on advising charities, and in particular higher education institutions, on compliance with consumer law, public law challenges, governance, student-related matters (including fitness to study and fitness to practise), disciplinary cases, complaints and disputes relating to teaching and assessment, and the Equality Act.
 She also advises on information law, including complex freedom of information requests and data subject access requests.